kofidesmondML/kofidesmondML.github.io/_pages/about.md

 ---

 {% include base_path %}

-I am a data scientist and machine learning specialist with over three years of experience applying high-performance computing (HPC) and advanced analytics to climate modeling and geospatial data challenges.
-Currently, I am pursuing a Ph.D. in Computing (Data Science) at [Boise State University](https://www.boisestate.edu/), where my research focuses on machine learning for climate and hydrological modeling with an emphasis on uncertainty quantification and interpretability.
-I have a proven track record of leveraging Python-based deep learning frameworks (PyTorch, TensorFlow) to improve predictive accuracy and computational efficiency in large-scale simulations.
-As a published author and presenter at international conferences, I am passionate about bridging scientific research and practical solutions – using data-driven methods to advance climate science while optimizing HPC and data engineering workflows for real-world impact.
-I thrive in interdisciplinary teams and value collaborative, reproducible research, demonstrated by my work integrating climate science domain knowledge with modern AI techniques and scalable computing infrastructure.
+I’m a data scientist and Ph.D. researcher in Computing at [Boise State University](https://www.boisestate.edu/), specializing in machine learning, high-performance computing (HPC), and climate data science.
+My work focuses on building scalable deep learning models (PyTorch, TensorFlow) for climate and hydrological applications, with an emphasis on uncertainty quantification and interpretability.

+I’m passionate about bridging scientific research with practical solutions — using AI, geospatial modeling, and data engineering to advance data science.
+I value collaborative, reproducible workflows and thrive in interdisciplinary research environments.

 Research Interests
 ======